Thank you for reading our post, please rate this article at the end.

 How do I renew my fishing license?

 First things first, you need to check the expiry date of your current fishing license.
 Don’t worry if it’s expired, renewing it isn’t a big deal at all!
-Most states have made the process incredibly easy and you can renew your fishing license online!
+Most states have made the process incredibly easy, and you can renew your fishing license online!

 Just visit your state’s fish and wildlife website, find the ‘renew fishing license’ section, and follow the instructions.
 It should be as easy as entering some personal information, confirming your details, and paying the renewal fee.
 And voila, you’re good to go!

 A fishing license and a driver’s license are as related as a fish and a Ferrari.
-They’re both licenses, sure, but one is for terrorizing the open road (responsibly of course), and the other for terrorizing innocent fish with your superior bait and tackle skills.
+They’re both licenses, sure, but one is for terrorizing the open road (responsibly, of course), and the other for terrorizing innocent fish with your superior bait and tackle skills.
 Now, if you’re wondering how to renew a fishing license with no driver’s license, then I have good news.

-The state isn’t going to demand you perform a three-point turn or parallel park just to renew your fishing license.
+The state isn’t going to demand you perform a three-point turn or parallel park to renew your fishing license.
 No, sir!
-They just want to know that you’re not some fish-whispering wizard trying to rig the system.
+They want to know that you’re not some fish-whispering wizard trying to rig the system.

-Just show them any other valid ID you have, which could be your passport or even voter’s ID, and they’ll let you continue your reign of terror over the local fish population.
+Just show them any other valid ID you have, which could be your passport or even a voter’s ID, and they’ll let you continue your reign of terror over the local fish population.
 So next time you find yourself panicking at the Department of Fish and Wildlife counter, remember: they don’t care about your driving record.

 They’re more concerned about those poor fish’s safety records!